Alcidespb24/RAG/output.md

 - (i) A covered health care provider may condition the provision of research-related treatment on provision of an authorization for the use or disclosure of protected health information for such research under this section;
 - (ii) A health plan may condition enrollment in the health plan or eligibility for benefits on provision of an authorization requested by the health plan prior to an individual's enrollment in the health plan, if:

-(ii) If the authorization was obtained as a condition of obtaining insurance coverage, other law provides the insurer with the right to contest a claim under the policy or the policy itself.

 (6) Documentation.
 A covered entity must document and retain any signed authorization under this section as required by § 164.530(j).

 (c) Implementation specifications: Core elements and requirements